lcfyi/jssh/README.md

 The heart and soul of the terminal, this object holds all the logic for the terminal.
 It should have the following properties:

-- `terminal` - will be automatically initialized by waTerminal's constructor
+-  `terminal` - will be automatically initialized by Terminal's constructor
 -  `prompt` - the string appended before the user's input
 -  `login` - a string or array of strings (with layout as described above) for the login message
 -  `commands` - an object with all the commands

 ## Commands